-With the controller settings, you can enable the switch to be discovered and then be managed centrally by the Omada Controller.
+With the Controller Settings module, you can enable the switch to be discovered and then be managed centrally by the Omada Controller.

 Cloud-Based Controller Management

 By enabling Cloud-Based Controller Management, you can configure your switch via the Omada Cloud-Based Controller and enjoy centralized management.